madhukarkumar/interal-app-starter/README.md

 - Create a Stripe account
 - Create a product and price Tiers
   - Create your [products](https://stripe.com/docs/api/products) and their [prices](https://stripe.com/docs/api/prices) in the Dashboard or with the Stripe CLI.
-  - SaaS Starter works best if you define each tier as a separate product (eg, `SaaS Starter Free`, `Saas Starter Pro`, `Saas Starter Enterprise`).
+  - Full Stack Starter Pack works best if you define each tier as a separate product (eg, `Full Stack Starter Pack Free`, `Full Stack Starter Pack Pro`, `Full Stack Starter Pack Enterprise`).
 Include a monthly and annual price for each product if you want to support multiple billing periods.
   - You do not need to create a free plan in Stripe.
 The free plan is managed within the app.
 - Setup your environment
   - Get your [Secret API](https://dashboard.stripe.com/test/apikeys) key, and add it as an environment variable PRIVATE_STRIPE_API_KEY (`.env.local` locally, and Cloudflare environment for prod).
 Be sure to use test keys for development, and keep your production/live keys secret and secure.